Mickey Mouse: Color films (1935–1953)

 Mickey first appeared animated in color in Parade of the Award Nominees in 1932; however, the film strip was created for the 5th Academy Awards ceremony and was not released to the public.
 Mickey's official first color film came in 1935 with The Band Concert.
 The Technicolor film process was used in the film production.
 Here Mickey conducted the William Tell Overture, but the band is swept up by a tornado.
 It is said that conductor Arturo Toscanini so loved this short that, upon first seeing it, he asked the projectionist to run it again.
 In 1994, The Band Concert was voted the third-greatest cartoon of all time in a poll of animation professionals.
 By colorizing and partially redesigning Mickey, Walt put Mickey back on top once again.
-Mickey reach new heights of popularity.
+Mickey reached new heights of popularity.
 Also in 1935, Walt would receive a special award from the League of Nations for creating Mickey.

 The second half of the 1930s saw the character Goofy reintroduced as a series regular.
 Together, Mickey, Donald Duck, and Goofy would go on several adventures together.
 Several of the films by the comic trio are some of Mickey's most critically acclaimed films, including Mickey's Fire Brigade (1935), Moose Hunters (1937), Clock Cleaners (1937), Lonesome Ghosts (1937), Boat Builders (1938), and Mickey's Trailer (1938).
 Also during this era, Mickey was the star in Brave Little Tailor (1938), an adaptation of The Valiant Little Tailor, which was nominated for an Academy Award.